Love Me, Love Me Not (film)

 Love Me, Love Me Not (J'aime, j'aime pas) is a Canadian drama film, directed by Sylvie Groulx and released in 1996.
-Groulx's only narrative feature film within a career otherwise making documentary films, the film stars Lucie Laurier as Winnifred, a teenage single mother raising her baby on her own after being abandoned by her boyfriend and disowned by her mother her during the pregnancy.
+Groulx's only narrative feature film within a career otherwise making documentary films, the film stars Lucie Laurier as Winnifred, a teenage single mother raising her baby on her own after being abandoned by her boyfriend and disowned by her mother during the pregnancy.